infinitered/ProMotion-map/README.md

 #### show_user_location

 Shows the user's location on the map.
+Must be called in the view initialization sequence on `will_appear` or _after_.

 ##### iOS 8 Location Requirements